If you are wondering how to build a WordPress website, read on for our complete guide to help you get started!

 The easiest way to build a WordPress website

 The single easiest way to set up WordPress is to start with a hosting account specifically designed for WordPress websites.
-If you choose a plan like the GoDaddy Managed WordPress Hosting account, for example, WordPress is already installed for you.
+If you choose a plan like the Daddy’s WordPress Managed Hosting account, for example, WordPress is already installed for you.
 Furthermore, if you purchase any annual WordPress Hosting plan from GoDaddy, you can also get a free domain.

 Many hosts will offer a one-click option or simple directions to install WordPress directly from their control panel.
 If WordPress is already installed, you can skip the next section.